 “One of the greatest things I thought I would have to put up with is homesickness but, as President Ben E. Rich said, ‘An elder will never get homesick if he lets the Spirit of the Lord direct his thoughts toward home.’
 I am always trying to do this . . .
 Anybody who thinks he is lucky because he is not called on a mission is a little bit off, because it is one of the greatest blessings that ever comes to anyone” (Matthew Cowley Speaks, p.
 435-436).

 Let each of us desire to teach our families the gospel of Jesus Christ under the sweet witness of the Spirit.
-And then, with charity, reach out to those who do not have the blessings of the gospel in their lives.
-May each young man, young women, and every couple desire to join with Matthew Cowley in serving the Lord on a full time mission.
-May each of us join our voice with Enos and declare:
+And then, with charity, reach out to those who do not have the blessings of the gospel in their lives or, who need our service and love.
+May each young man, young women, and every couple desire to join with Matthew Cowley in serving the Lord on either a full time mission or as a service missionary.